New2-FT_LogoCaps

 In 1977 I left my job as the Director of Management Information Systems at Cornell University and embarked on a whole new career in the fledgling microcomputer industry.
 After 'Apple' and 'IBM' released microcomputer products over the ensuing months, the industry exploded and I no longer had time to do oil painting -- thus leaving one painting half-finished.
 That unfinished and unprotected painting subsequently was moved around the country for over forty years but miraculously survived.

-After I started painting again in 2021, as explained later, I purposely did not attempt to finish this painting until I felt comfortable that I had regained the skills to do so.
-In 2022, after having finished the first four "Re-Start" paintings shown later, I finally finished this painting.
+After I started painting again in 2021, I purposely did not attempt to finish this half-completed painting until I felt comfortable that I had regained the skills to do so.
+In 2022, after having finished four "Re-Start" paintings, I finally finished this painting. {Those "Re-Start" paintings ('HV07' through 'HV10'), and four subsequent Re-Learning" efforts ('HV11' through 'HV14') made on inexpensive canvases are now no longer available.}

 HV06: Spring Has Arrived